LUK4S-B/IsUMap/README.md

 Please note that, if `normalize = False`, and  `distBeyondNN = False` and `metricMDS = False`, then our algorithm produces as special case an efficient implementation of Isomap.

 In particular, we parallelized the implementation of the Dijkstra algorithm for computing geodesic distances, which results in better runtimes than the original implementation.

+The `clusterLabels` that are being returned in addition to the embedding only label disconnected components of the geodesic distance matrix (and hence are only suitable for a very rough clustering).